- As you choose the focus of your learning within your own professional arena, this course is highly relevant and flexible to your particular context.

 Teaching hours and attendance:

 You will attend QMU for three, one week blocks of study in September, January and April.
-Further to this, you will meet with your Director of Studies at least once a semester, but more often monthly, and you will require to undertake a significant amount of independent study.
+Further to this, you will meet with your Supervisory Team at least once a semester, but more often monthly, and you will require to undertake a significant amount of independent study.
 Part-time students should consider carefully how they will achieve this while undertaking their work role.

 Links with industry/professional bodies:

-This is a high-level academic award, extremely relevant to the professional arenas within health and social sciences.
-Doctoral graduates are in a position to pioneer and transform professional developments.
-In addition, any work-related project is carried out in conjunction with the students workplace, ensuring partnership working with all involved, and communication with peers, professional colleagues and policy makers.
+This is a high-level academic award, extremely relevant to a broad range of arenas across health, business, hospitality, creative industries and social sciences.
+Doctoral graduates are in a position to investigate and transform professional practice developments.
+In addition, any work-related project is carried out in conjunction with the students workbase, ensuring partnership working with all involved, and communication with peers, professional colleagues and policy makers.

 You should have a postgraduate diploma or masters qualification, which includes research methods, and strong evidence of personal and professional development.
-Candidates should normally have at least two years of post qualification experience, and show evidence of development in an area of expert practice, and /or management and leadership skills.
+Candidates should normally have significant experience, and show evidence of development in an area of expert practice, and /or management and leadership skills.
 There will be an interview process.

 Funding Information for International Students: